 Brad grew up in Medford, was active in many sports and was impacted by the organization Fellowship of Christian Athletes.
 He attended UO, graduating with a degree in Business – Finance.
 After spending most of his life in Southern Oregon, he is excited to be in Eugene where his family has lived for many years.
 Brad enjoys playing golf, running, hiking, reading, and attending Duck athletic events.

 While he has many years of nonprofit leadership experience, he has been on a fast track to learn about youth homelessness and the significant challenges these young people face.
 He looks forward to continuing to learn, serving, and encouraging the local community to be more engaged in loving and impacting these kids.

 Resource Center Manager: Starla Froehlich, M.Ed.

-Starla is currently attending the University of Oregon and will graduate in Spring 2019 with a Bachelor’s Degree in Family and Human Services and Psychology with a minor in Nonprofit Administration.
-Starla started working with Hosea in March of 2018 as an intern through the FHS Program and quickly fell in love with Hosea’s mission.
+Starla started working at Hosea in March of 2018 as an intern through the UO FHS Program and quickly fell in love with Hosea’s mission.
 During the Summer of 2018 she started work at the SVDP/HYS Youth House working with high school students and then transitioned back to Hosea’s Resource Center at the start of 2019.
 Starla has two Bachelor’s degrees, in Family and Human Services and Psychology, and a Master’s degree in Prevention Science.
 During her graduate education at the UO, Starla focused primarily on fighting for youth who have previously been involved in the juvenile justice system.